 There is also “SILVER AGAINST GOLD” test while gold metal fits Warm skin complexion and silver fits Cool.
 (Warm skin clashes with silver, look greenish, because it has yellow undertones; Cool skin has the same effect when you bring gold near it, because it has blue undertones)

 Primary (4 Season) Seasonal Colour Analysis

-Seasonal Color Analysis consist four, twelve or sixteen categories depending on which theory is used.
-Each category has its own matching colour palette.
+Seasonal Color Analysis consists of four, twelve or sixteen categories depending on which theory is used.
+Each category has its matching colour palette.
 Primary Seasonal Colour Analysis represents 4 seasons while Flow Seasonal Colour Analysis represents twelve or sixteen colour categories.

 Primary Seasonal Colour Analysis represents 4 colour categories which are named after seasons:

 This analysis focus on two dimensions:

 1.Temperature /Undertone : WARM-yellow based or COOL-blue based

 2.Value/Contrast : DARK/DEEP or LIGHT

 These colour dimensions are used to represent two basic variables: